Sylvexia/personal_research/12-10_Personal_Research.md

 			- $\text{erf}(x) = \frac{2}{\sqrt{\pi}} \int_0^x e^{-t^2}  dt$
 - `gpt-2`
 	- arith
-		- add/sub/mul/div/const/cmp
 		- sitofp
 	- Math
 		- exp, sqrt, tanh

 # What we've done to make it work

-- MNIST Example in project  would not work!
+- MNIST Example in the project  would not work!
 	- Our version does not have `softmax` operator, which would not have exp operation.
 - Comment out the c interface injection to function declaration in original pass.
 	- Still waiting for response in git issue.